A little about Ellie

 Her condition and treatment

 Ellie was in a critical condition.
 She went on chemotherapy but after two weeks, the tumour showed no signs of responding.
 In fact, it continued to grow bigger.
 Nothing seemed to be working and time was running out.

-Following sequencing of the tumour’s entire genetic material through our partnership with the Lions Kids Cancer Genome Project, the Zero team identified Ellie’s cancer as infantile fibrosarcoma, a type of soft tissue sarcoma.
-They found a rare genetic mutation likely to be driving its growth, and identified a drug in the USA designed to specifically target that genetic mutation.
+Following genomic sequencing of the tumour through our partnership with the Lions Kids Cancer Genome Project, the ZERO team identified Ellie’s cancer as infantile fibrosarcoma, a type of soft tissue sarcoma.
+They found a genetic mutation likely to be driving its growth, and identified a drug in the USA designed to specifically target that genetic mutation.

 The US drug company agreed to provide the drug on compassionate grounds and treatment began immediately.
 Within four weeks, the cancer had shrunk to a point where Ellie could be taken off life support, and within six weeks she was moved out of Intensive Care.